Fast drift effects in the averaging of a filtration combustion system - a periodic homogenization approach: Assumptions. Concept of solution. Technical preliminaries

-\begin{remark} For the case of filtration combustion of gases, i.e. without a thermal spread in the solid phase, the disparity in the moving coordinates, given by \eqref{mov1}--\eqref{mov4}, no longer applies since in such a case $b_T=b_\C.$ \end{remark} \begin{lemma} Let $(T^\eps, \C^\eps)$ be the solution of $\mathcal{P}^\eps$.
+\begin{remark} For the case of filtration combustion of gases, i.e., without a thermal spread in the solid region, the disparity in the moving coordinates, given by \eqref{mov1}--\eqref{mov4}, no longer applies since in such a case it holds that $b_T=b_\C.$ \end{remark} \begin{lemma} Let $(T^\eps, \C^\eps)$ be the solution of $\mathcal{P}^\eps$.
 Then, for any $\delta>0$, there exists $R(\delta)>0$ such that for all $t\in \bar{S}$

 where

 \end{lemma}